uptimistic/SightenFollowUpInterviewMay2021/README.md

  *****

-## Solution to Problem 4 :  Data Analysis, Regression/Statistics, Algorithmic thinking
+## Solution to Problem 4 :  Algorithmic Thinking, Object Oriented Programming

   > *Problem Statement : Write the function get_commission_amount that returns the commission amount based on a given commission_model and sale :*